-- Seminars given by seniors should be at least 40 minutes and not more than 50 minutes in length. - Grading penalties will be assessed for seminars that are shorter than the lengths stated above.
-For each minute the seminar is short, one-fifth a letter grade penalty will be deducted from the final grade. - If the seminar length is less than 75% of the required minimum time that is, 30 minutes, the student will automatically need to repeat the seminar, on a different topic. - Conclusions and acknowledgements should only take 2 minutes at the most, and intentional "dragging out of the seminar" in order to make time will result in grading penalties.
+- Seminars given by graduate students should be at least 40 minutes and not more than 50 minutes in length. - Grading penalties will be assessed for seminars that are shorter than the lengths stated above.
+For each minute the seminar is short, one-fifth a letter grade penalty will be deducted from the final grade. - If the seminar length is less than 35 minutes, the student will automatically need to repeat the seminar, on a different topic. - Conclusions and acknowledgements should only take 4 minutes at the most, and intentional "dragging out of the seminar" in order to make time will result in grading penalties.